 - Let Go of Expectations.
 This is really the same thing as the previous two items, but I’ve found it useful nonetheless.
 It’s useful to watch your expectations with an upcoming situation, with a new project or business, and see that it’s not real and that it’s causing you stress and disappointment.
 We cause our own pain, and we can relieve it by letting go of the expectations that are causing it.
 Toss your expectations into the ocean.

 - Be Grateful.
 We complain about everything.
 But life is a miracle.
-Find something to be grateful about in everything you do.
+Find something to be grateful for in everything you do.
 Be grateful when you’re doing a new habit, and you’ll stick to it longer.
 Be grateful when you’re with someone, and you’ll be happier with them.
-Life is amazing, if you learn to appreciate it.
+Life is amazing if you learn to appreciate it.

 OK, that seems like a lot to digest and remember, right?